unibg-seclab/aesmix/README.md

 the resource as a whole (and any portion of it) will become unintelligible to those from whom access is revoked.

-our approach identifies the following basic concepts:
+The approach identifies the following basic concepts:

  * **Block**: a sequence of bits input to a block cipher (it corresponds to the classical block concept)

  * **Mini-block**: a sequence of bits, of a specified length, contained in a block.
    It represents our atomic unit of protection (i.e., when removing bits, we will operate at the level of mini-block removing all its bits)

  * **Macro-block**: a sequence of blocks.
 It allows extend- ing the application of block cipher on sequences of bits larger than individual blocks.
-In particular, our ap- proach operates mixing bits at the macro-block level, extending protection to work against attacks beyond the individual block.
+In particular, our ap- proach operates mixing bits at the macro-block level, extending protection to work against attacks beyond the individual block

 ## implementation